adityacrypstal/prescription_viewer/readme.rst

 ###################
-Prescrption Viewer
+Prescription Viewer
 ###################

-Web App built in Codeigniter for managing prescriptions in hospitals/Clinics.
+Web App built in Codeigniter for managing prescriptions in Hospitals/Clinics.

 *******************